rashmiw001-asdfgh/rashmiw001-asdfgh-Web-Devlopment-with-AI/README.md

 ## 📞 Support

-If you face any issues during installation, contact your instructor before the session.
+If you face any issues during installation, we will conduct an online meeting before the session to help resolve them.

 ---